1994 California Proposition 187: Background and passage

-In 1994, California had an estimated 1.3 million illegal immigrants.
-Some residents were increasingly concerned about the costs of providing services to the families of such illegal immigrants.
+In 1994, California had an estimated 1.3 million undocumented immigrants.
+Some residents were increasingly concerned about the costs of providing services to undocumented families.

 The Republican assemblyman Dick Mountjoy of Monrovia introduced Proposition 187 to the state legislature as the "Save Our State" (SOS) initiative.
 It gained enough signatures to be placed on the ballot as a statutory initiative during the general election on November 8, 1994.
-Originally one of several immigration reform bills placed before the California legislature in the early 1990s, polls surveying community responses showed that Proposition 187 began with widespread support—a 37-point lead in July 1994, and 62-29% lead among likely voters by September 1994.
-Proponents of the bill estimated that California spent $3 billion per year on services for illegal immigrants, about half of which provided education to children of illegal immigrants.
+Originally one of several immigration reform bills placed before the California legislature in the early 1990s, polls surveying community responses showed that Proposition 187 began with widespread support—a 37-point lead in July 1994, and 62–29% lead among likely voters by September 1994.
+Proponents of the bill estimated that California spent $3 billion per year on services for undocumented immigrants, about half of which provided education to children of undocumented immigrants.

 Governor Pete Wilson, a Republican, was a prominent supporter of Proposition 187, which ultimately became a key issue during his 1994 re-election campaign against Democratic opponent Kathleen Brown.
 After facing record low approval ratings during his first term, Wilson trailed Brown in opinion polls by more than 20% early during the gubernatorial campaign.
 Commentators considered his aggressive support of the Proposition 187 as crucial to his re-election.

-In the days leading up to the election, Wilson said that he would require all state and local government employees to report suspected illegal immigrants to the Attorney General's Office if Proposition 187 passed.
+In the days leading up to the election, Wilson said that he would require all state and local government employees to report suspected undocumented immigrants to the Attorney's General Office if Proposition 187 passed.
 State Attorney General Dan Lungren, also running for re-election, agreed to enforce emergency regulations to implement the law immediately after the election.

-During the United States Senate election in California, 1994 campaign, the incumbent Senator Dianne Feinstein and Republican challenger Michael Huffington both adopted tough policies against illegal immigration.
-The candidates each revealed that they had previously hired illegal immigrants for housekeeping and childcare.
-Unlike Feinstein, Huffington had hired a housekeeper who was an illegal immigrant after the Immigration Reform and Control Act of 1986, which made it illegal to knowingly hire illegal immigrants.
+During the United States Senate election in California, 1994 campaign, the incumbent Senator Dianne Feinstein and Republican challenger Michael Huffington both adopted tough policies against undocumented immigration.
+The candidates each revealed that they had previously hired undocumented immigrants for housekeeping and childcare.
+Unlike Feinstein, Huffington had hired a housekeeper who was an undocumented immigrant after the Immigration Reform and Control Act of 1986, which made it illegal to knowingly hire undocumented immigrants.
 Feinstein was narrowly re-elected.